beakerbrowser/homebase/README.md

       - my-site.com
 ```

-It should now look like this:
+After migrating, it should look like this:

 ```yaml
 dats: